Programs of Study

 Bachelor of Science in Economics

 This program offers more specialized training in economics and related business fields, including core courses in accounting, finance, management, and marketing.
 The economics sequence includes introductory- and intermediate-level courses in macroeconomics and microeconomics, among others.
-Students can round out their study of economics with course options that match career interests in an array of topics, including labor, health care, environment, economic development, banking and financial institutions, international trade, and international finance.
+Students can round out their study of economics with course options that match career interests in an array of topics, including labor, health care, environment, economic development, banking, and financial institutions, international trade, and international finance.

 By extending your new knowledge of economics to its practical applications, you gain confidence in your chosen career and add experience to your résumé.
-Our students take advantage of the many opportunities to learn outside of the classroom, competing in the annual College Fed Challenge, sharpening skills in stock market and other simulation games, networking and presenting at national conferences, and taking on leadership roles in the Economics Club and other student organizations.
+Our students take advantage of the many opportunities to learn outside of the classroom, competing in the annual College Fed Challenge, sharpening skills in the stock market and other simulation games, networking and presenting at national conferences, and taking on leadership roles in the Economics Club and other student organizations.

 Our location along the powerhouse northeast corridor opens up internship opportunities for our students at global firms such as Goldman Sachs, Johnson & Johnson, and Coface.
 And our proximity to leading business and thought centers in economics—Princeton, Philadelphia, New York, and Washington DC—gives students exceptional access to meet and learn from guest speakers and panelists, including some of the most influential economists in the world.